Keiwan Ratliff

-Keiwan Jevar Ratliff (born April 19, 1981) is an American former professional football cornerback who played seven seasons in the National Football League (NFL) during the 2000s.
-He played college football for the University of Florida, and was recognized as a consensus All-American.
-He was selected by the Cincinnati Bengals of the National Football League (NFL) in the second round of the 2004 NFL draft, and also played for the Tampa Bay Buccaneers, Indianapolis Colts and Pittsburgh Steelers of the NFL.
+Keiwan Jevar Ratliff (born April 19, 1981) is an American former professional football player who was a cornerback for seven seasons in the National Football League (NFL) during the 2000s.
+He played college football for the Florida Gators, and was recognized as a consensus All-American.
+He was selected by the Cincinnati Bengals in the second round of the 2004 NFL draft, and also played for the Tampa Bay Buccaneers, Indianapolis Colts and Pittsburgh Steelers of the NFL.

 Early life

 Ratliff was born in Youngstown, Ohio in 1981.
 He attended Whitehall-Yearling High School in Whitehall, Ohio, and was a letterman in high school football and basketball for the Whitehall-Yearling Rams.
 Ratliff was a standout receiver on offense and cornerback on defense, he totaled forty-two catches for 760 yards and twelve touchdowns in 1997, and forty-six receptions for 880 yards and thirteen touchdowns in 1998.
 He was an all-state selection as a senior in 1998, and received high school All-America honors from Super Prep, Prep Star, and National Blue Chips.